 Gas and Carbon Capture and Storage Activities

 As a result of declining natural gas resources in the North Sea, pressure is mounting for more investment in UK gas storage facilities to ensure integrity of supply.
 Currently the only offshore gas storage facility currently in operation in the UK is located within the wider Rough field.
 Other licences have been granted such as ENI’s Deborah field located in Block 48/29 in the SNS 36 km northeast of the Bacton terminal.
-The proposed DP is unlikely to have a significant environmental impact to the use of existing storage facilities and associated infrastructure.
+The proposed DPs are unlikely to have a significant environmental impact to the use of existing storage facilities and associated infrastructure.

 Carbon capture and storage (CCS) in offshore depleted oil and gas reservoirs is being investigated to manage the emissions of CO2 and reduce the contribution of fossil fuel emissions to global warming.
 The closest CCS project to the Rough A field is the Shell Goldeneye project located in the CNS.
 This development is currently in the ‘agreement for lease’ stage.
 There are no known CCS plans situated closer to Rough A. Two CCS projects in the SNS, East Coast Cluster and Viking CCS, are in the planning stages.
-Both of these are greater than 40 km from the Rough A DP.
+Both of these are greater than 40 km from the Rough A DPs.

 Dredging and Aggregate Extraction